marier-nico/event-processor/docs/content/processors.rst

 ==========

 Processors are the least involved part of the library.
 All you have to do is register your processors into an event processor so that events can be dispatched to it.
+For a basic example, see the :ref:`Core Concepts`.

 Parameters
 ----------